Career Opportunities

 Minimum Qualifications:

-Education and Experience: Possession of a bachelors degree from an accredited college or university and experience equivalent to substantial (five or more years of) full-time professional educational or instructional work, including at least two years of supervisory/administrative or advisory work.
+Education and Experience: Possession of a Bachelor’s degree from an accredited college or university and experience equivalent to four years of full-time professional educational, instructional or supervisory/administrative work.

 OR